 5. Electric Car Autonomy Is Increasing

 Another thing that rightfully concerned people who were thinking about switching to EVs in the past was car autonomy – or in other words, range.
 Electric cars were not built for long distances, so you had to carefully map out your itinerary to ensure that you didn’t run out of electricity on your route.
-This situation has been massively improved, with battery technology allowing for a driving range of between 200km and 500km.
+The situation has been greatly improved with advancements in battery technology, such as the use of a battery platform, resulting in a range of 200km to 500km.

 That’s more than enough to allow you to go back and forth throughout the city, and even to make short road trips to neighboring settlements.